soulh34rt/ADA/README.md

 Hallo I'm **ADA**, also known as **Soulheart** in some places.
 I spend my time building things and breaking things.
-I believe in learning by experience, late-night mental breakdown sessions, and giving everything a artsy touch.
+I believe in learning by experience, late-night mental breakdown sessions and giving everything a artsy touch.

 ---